Recently I had a crazy idea to start a series of articles on writing tips. Should be fun, right?

 Well, in a way it was.
 For my first topic I was writing about something that I had learned many years ago.
 I hadn’t seen many articles on this topic, and since it had been an immense help in my own writing, I decided that I would write about it.

-I wrote the first draft, and then submitted it to the queue in The Writers’ Block for critique.
+I wrote the first draft, and then submitted it to my writer’s group for critique.
 Recently our critique system underwent a few changes in order to streamline the process, so instead of getting critiqued on everything at once, the first round of review is just developmental.

 This turned out to be a really good thing for me, because my first developmental review turned into a major rewrite.
 Turns out I had much more to say on the topic than I had originally thought!
 In fact, that rewrite doubled the overall word count of my article.

 After that, I got another developmental review, then it finally went into the nitpick stage.
 This is where grammar and spelling mistakes are fixed.
 I also had to change a few of my examples–what I had didn’t accurately portray the topic I was covering.